<img alt="" src="https://secure.gift2pair.com/210343.png" style="display:none;">

 The seven vital organs that marine omega-3s can have a positive effect on.

-• Omega-3s can improve skin and coat by keeping the skin hydrated and the barrier intact, reducing inflammatory reactions, and altering lipid composition in skin and fur cells.
+• Skin and coat health: Omega-3s can enhance skin hydration and reduce inflammatory reactions, and alter lipid composition in skin and fur cells.

-• EPA/DHA can reduce cardiovascular risk by modifying blood TG, HDL cholesterol, plaque development, heart rate, and heart muscle functions.
+• Cardiovascular health: EPA/DHA modifies blood TG, HDL cholesterol, plaque development, heart rate, and heart muscle functions to reduce cardiovascular risks.

-• DHA ensures normal brain and vision development by being an important building block for the eye, cognitive and behavioral function, reducing inflammation in brain tissue and diminishing the amount of neuronal loss in aging.
+• Cognitive and visual development: DHA is vital for brain and eye development by being an important building block for the eye, cognitive and behavioral function.
+EPA and DHA are vital for reducing inflammation in brain tissue and diminishing the amount of neuronal loss in aging.

-• Omega-3s can improve liver health and function by enabling liver to break down lipids to avoid fatty liver, increasing insulin sensitivity, and having anti-inflammatory effects in the liver.
+• Liver functionality: Omega-3s aid in lipid breakdown to prevent fatty liver, enhance insulin sensitivity, and have anti-inflammatory effects in the liver.

-• Omega-3 can reduce mobility issues and joint pain by inhibiting inflammation as a result of reduced pro-inflammatory signaling molecules and occupying the same COX-enzymes that NSAIDS (painkillers) block to give pain relief.
+• Joint health: Omega-3s reduce mobility issues and joint pain by inhibiting inflammation.
+EPA and DHA also reduce pro-inflammatory signaling molecules and occupy the same enzymes that painkillers (NSAIDs) block to give pain relief.

 Plant-based Omega-3 vs Marine Omega-3 Infographic